bm13563/randomPolys.js/README.md

 ```javascript
 var polygon = new RandomPolygon(count, max, epsilon);
 ```
-<strong>epsilon</strong> can be set to adjust the "regularity" of the polygon, where a higher epsilon tends towards a square.
+Where <strong>epsilon</strong> can be set to adjust the "regularity" of the polygon, with a higher epsilon tending to a square.
 Default value is 1.

 # Polygon examples
 10 Points: